barnscott/newworkspaceshortcut-barnix.io/README.md

   - Using `Control + Super + up` will relocate window to top side of the *center of the y-axis* of the display
   - Using `Control + Super + down` will relocate window to bottom side of the *center of the y-axis* of the display

-Using these keys together, the user can quickly relocate windows into the center-most corner of the desktop quadrant.
+Using these keys together, the user can quickly relocate windows into the center-most corner of the desktop quadrants.

 # How to modify default shortcut bindings